 The following is a comprehensive overview of films in the horror genre.
-This is not a “TOP,” or “BEST OF” list, as those are complete bullshit and can only be measured in terms of personal preference.
+This is not a “TOP,” or “BEST OF” list, as those can only be measured in terms of personal preference.
 This is more like an overall introduction to the genre from A to Z. Horror 101 if you like.
 This list is intended to give the reader a broad scope and understanding of the many elements within the genre and how they work, or have been used in the past.
 There are many sub-genres contained therein including: supernatural, slasher, science fiction, thriller, suspense, classic, comedic, experimental, and cult.

 While compiling this list there were certain challenges when deciding what to include.
 For some of the more difficult letters, such as: Q, U and X the choice was incredibly easy.
 There were also some letters that had a number of specific themed titles to choose from, like W and Z, which almost exclusively deal with Werewolves and Zombies.
 Of course the hardest letters were the ones with multiple titles to choose from, such as A, E, H, P and S to name a few.
 Under these circumstances the decision was made to stick with diversity among the themes and avoid common titles like Alien (1979), The Exorcist (1973), Halloween (1978), Psycho (1960) and The Shining (1980).
 All of which are honorable mentions and credits to the genre.